 With Gradient, you pay for the time and resources you use.
-There is an optional subscription which includes higher levels of total and concurrent of Jobs and Notebooks.
+There is an optional subscription which includes higher levels of total and concurrent Jobs and Notebooks.
 The Gradient billing cycle occurs at midnight on the first of the month, UTC.
-Once billing is complete you will see an invoice in the Billing section of your Console.
+Once billing is complete, you will see an invoice in the Billing section of your Console.
 All pricing for Gradient instances can be found here.

 The hourly cost of your Job or Notebook depends on the machine type you choose to run it on, and is prorated down to the millisecond.
 For full specs of these machines, see this article.